Assisted living insurance

-If you are living in an assisted living facility or a nursing home, you most likely brought with you a few cherished items of monetary value.
-With assisted living contents insurance, you can be sure that these items are covered should they be accidentally lost or damaged.
+If you're living in an assisted living facility or a nursing home, you most likely brought with you a few cherished items of monetary value.
+Assisted living contents insurance can cover these belongings if they are lost, damaged or stolen.

 What is assisted living contents insurance?

 Assisted living contents insurance is basically a scaled-down version of apartment cover.
-Like those in apartments, people in assisted living residences do not own the property itself, and therefore do not need building insurance.
-However, a number of people in assisted living establishments have fewer personal belongings than those in apartments, as many of the furnishings and fixtures are property belonging to the facility.
+Similar to anyone living in apartments, people in assisted living residences don't own the property itself, and therefore don't need building insurance.
+However, a number of people in assisted living establishments have fewer personal belongings than people in apartments as many of the furnishings and fixtures belong to the facility.

 What is covered under assisted living contents insurance?

-At the moment, Apia is the only Australian brand that offers this specifically-tailored insurance subtype.
-According to their PDS, you are covered up to $1,000 per item for contents that you own and that are kept in your residence.
+At the moment, Apia is the only Australian brand that offers assisted living insurance.
+According to their PDS, you are covered for up to $1,000 per item for items and belongings that you own and keep at your residence.
 These include: